By The Hospitable Team

 You may want to check out our article to learn more about how Airbnb works for hosts.

-HomeToGo was built in 2014 as a vacation rental meta-search engine, listing vacation rental properties from different sources, including property management companies and OTAs (Online Travel Agencies).
+HomeToGo was built in 2014 as SaaS-enabled vacation rentals, listing vacation rental properties from different sources, including property management companies and OTAs (Online Travel Agencies).
 Today, this Berlin-based company also wants to be seen as an additional booking channel that is an alternative to popular booking platforms such as Airbnb and Vrbo.

 Guests can book accommodations from diverse providers, either on the providers’ external websites or directly on the HomeToGo platform.
 The company earns revenues similar to meta-search engines, such as Cost per Click and Cost per Lead, as well as online booking platforms (Cost per acquisition).